23-Page Dental CPA WordPress Build in 165 Days — White-Label Delivery for a US Marketing Agency

 4. Systematic brand sanitization across all site surfaces.
 After the pivot, the agency requested a full replacement of “Ascend Dental CPA” and “Ascend” with “SBDP” — the firm’s new identity — across the entire site.
 We traced every instance through pages, navigation menus, Elementor data layers, footer copy, and resource links, then ran an internal QA pass to confirm no remnant branding remained before returning the site to the agency.

-The brand-sanitization sweep was the closing discipline.
+The brand-sanitization sweep was the last job before handoff.
 The QA ticket enumerated every surface — footer copyright, the Who We Are and Core Values pages, navigation labels, contact page copy — because a CPA firm mid-rebrand cannot go live with a ghost identity anywhere on the site.
 Running that as a programmatic pass across all 23 pages, rather than a manual review, was what made the handoff verifiable.

 Results